MatthiasWM/IotaSlicer/README.md

   * added simple material selection for support and model
   * internal restructuring of IAFDMPrinter to eventually allow multithreaded slicing
   * iternal simplifications around properties, controllers, and views
+  * linking with Lua as a scripting language
 * v0.3.0b
   * **Milestone!** implemented support structures for overhangs including parameters
 * v0.2.1b